laurakcleve/terrain-blog/content/blog/small-barrel/index.md

 ![silver-rings](silver-rings.jpg)

-And then it seemed like the perfect time to use some of that Typhus Corrosion that I have used exactly once.
+And then it seemed like the perfect time to use some of that Typhus Corrosion that I have used exactly once since I bought it like a year ago.
 It was a little tricky because I didn't want to just cover the metal entirely.
 I tried to stick to the center of the rings so that the edges would remain silver and have kind of a worn look to them.

 ![metal-corrosion](metal-corrosion.jpg)